Employment - Available Positions

 - Responsible for compliance with required state and federal reporting, procedures, including annual admission/disposition statistics, drug usage reporting, and any other directives issued by agencies governing the animal care activities.

-Bachelor's Degree (BA/BS) from a four-year college in biology, ecology, or a related field preferred.
+A.A.S degree from a natural resources college in biology, ecology, or a related field preferred.
 Will consider a Veterinary Technician associate degree.
 Relevant and direct experience will be considered in lieu of a degree.

 - 1- 2 years of wildlife rehabilitation experience